uurb/Udacity_ud120_FinalProject/README.md

 ### Creating New Features
 The first thing I do in this section was to create new features which can helpful.
 I decided to add six new features to our dataset.
 The first two features were email ratios as "from_poi_to_this_person"/"to_messages" and "from_this_person_to_poi" / "from_messages".
 The thought that i have was finding ratio would be more helpful than numbers of corresponding messages.
 For instance, a person could send 1000 mails and 100 of them could be to poi.
 Also another person could send 100 mails and all of them could be to poi.
 In this situation comparing ratios are more meaningful than numbers.
 Other 4 ones were "bonus" / "salary", "bonus" / "total_payments", "expenses" / "salary" and "total_stock_value" / "salary".
 The idea behind all these 4 was similar.
 The ratio of bonus,expenses per salary could separate the people related with fraud and others.
+High bonuses, expenses over salary could be sign of fraud.

 ```python
 enron_frame['to_poi_ratio'] = enron_frame['from_poi_to_this_person'] / enron_frame['to_messages']